NiclasCedermalm/dxa-kickstart/README.md

 ### Step 1: Prepare environment

 Create a DXA directory somewhere on your computer.
 In there create a 'code'-directory.
-Copy the env.properties.sample to env.properties and set the 'dxa.home'property to your created DXA directory.
 Clone this repository in your [dxa.home]/code directory:

     dxa/code> git clone https://github.com/NiclasCedermalm/dxa-kickstart

+Copy the env.properties.sample to env.properties.
+Open the file in an editor and edit the following properties:

+* 'dxa.home' - path to your created DXA directory
+* 'dxa.licensePath' - path to your cd_license.xml file

 ### Step 2: Install DXA code